 24. Hang the "do not disturb" sign on the outside doorknob.
 This is especially important if you're planning to sleep in.
 Some housekeepers start their service at 8 a.m. or earlier.
 If your room doesn't have a "do not disturb" sign, request one from the front desk.

 25. Set backup wakeup calls.
-How many times have you set an unfamiliar alarm clock, only to wake up the next morning in a rush because it never went off (or awakened in the middle of the night merely worrying it wouldn't work)?
-For greater peace of mind, use backups -- such as the hotel's wakeup call service, or your cell phone, wristwatch or travel alarm clock.
+How many times have you set an unfamiliar alarm clock, only to wake up the next morning in a rush because it never went off (or awakened in the middle of the night worrying it wouldn't work)?
+For greater peace of mind, use two alarms -- such as the hotel's wakeup call service, or your cell phone, wristwatch or travel alarm clock.

 27. Adjust the room temperature.
 Generally speaking, most people sleep better in a cooler room.
 Set the thermostat to just slightly cool -- you don't want to shiver.
 If you prefer an open window (not always an option), just open it a crack -- too much could allow cold air and noise to waft in.